Filling some of history's gaps!

 When do Mothers get a Mention?

 We have seen that the children of the gentry often have the names of their mothers included in the baptisms records, but this amounts to just a handful.
-It was not until 26 May 1792, that both parents are named; the image below shows the exact policy change, likely due to a change in Curate as the handwriting changes with the 26 May entry:
+It was not until 26 May 1792, that both parents are named, likely due to a change in Curate as the handwriting changes with the 26 May entry.

 Unwed Mothers – Another change took place around this time in the records of babies born to unwed mothers.
-Note that P.C. meant a private christening probably as baby Mary was not expected to live.
 The pejorative term ‘bastard’ has been dropped, and within a couple of years ‘of the body of’ has disappeared.

 Today, the Frensham Parish Register 1649 to 1710 resides in the archives of the Surrey History Centre at Woking.